JohnLiao-source/siemens/README.md

 ## Documents
 - [Start Simulation](http://34.81.108.66:9001/) Click the button to start the online simulation （Username: simulation / Password: novakon）
 - [Software Tutorial](https://www.novakon.com.tw/en/software/detail/iM_Connect) Open the website and tab labeled "Software Tutorial" on the page.
+- [User Manual](Documents/IM-Connect%20User%20Guide%20Siemens.pdf) The user manual provides comprehensive instructions on how to use the iM-Connect® software, including setup, configuration, and troubleshooting tips.
+It is an essential resource for getting the most out of the software.

 ## Samples
 To better understand how to use iM-Connect®, you can refer to the following sample projects: